26 January 2011

 Her color was lighter, and you could hardly see her spot on the side.
 Even if this horse had been dyed black, we would have still known her.
 We held each other and wept.

 Harold whistled, and she jerked her head to face him.
 Her body movements intensified.
-To see that head and tail held high was the most beautiful sight I had seen for a long time.
+To see that head and tail held high was the most beautiful sight I had seen in a long time.
 In minutes she stood before us.
 We just had to touch her all over.
 There was no doubt this horse was Idaho.

 We, and many people, total strangers around the world, said so many prayers for the safe return of our horse.
 We received letters of prayer daily.
 Who would have expected us to end up in a church parking lot when we regained custody of Idaho?
 A barn, a pasture, a sale barn, etc., would have been much more likely settings.